 About Palm Beach Plastic & Cosmetic Surgery

 Headed by Fredric M. Barr, M.D., F.A.C.S., Palm Beach Plastic & Cosmetic Surgery is one of the finest medical and reconstructive surgery providers in Palm Beach County, Florida.
 With a successful track record of over thirty years in the area, Palm Beach Plastic & Cosmetic Surgery is the surgical specialty that even physicians choose.
 The practice believes in three basic patient principles of understanding each patient’s unique needs, providing each patient with the utmost care and compassion, and making sure no question or issue goes unaddressed.
-For those reasons, along with Dr. Barr’s extensive skills and experience, Palm Beach Plastic & Cosmetic Surgery is a premier choice for those desiring to be renewed in beauty and spirit.
+For those reasons, along with Dr. Barr's extensive skills and experience, Palm Beach Plastic & Cosmetic Surgery is a premier choice for those desiring to be renewed in beauty and spirit.
 When it’s time to look anew, look to Palm Beach Plastic & Cosmetic Surgery.
-With offices conveniently located in West Palm Beach and Palm Beach Gardens, call today at (561) 833-4122.
+With offices conveniently located in West Palm Beach, call today at (561) 833-4122.